fulcrumapp/fulcrum-js/README.markdown

 #### delete

 Delete an object.
-Paramaters are an id and a callback.
+Parameters are an id and a callback.

 The id is the unique id for the resource to be deleted.